grantshandy/fdg/README.md

 ## TODO
 - [ ] Update `Force` and `Node` so `Simulation` doesn't require `Clone` on data.
-- [ ] Create a more simpler viewer than the demo one using opengl/wgpu.
+- [ ] Create a simpler/faster viewer than the demo one using opengl/wgpu.
+- [ ] Add ForceAtlas2 as a force.